Welcome, Seeker of Forbidden Knowledge, to Sunday's harder puzzle, week 42 of the year 2025.

 Congratulations!

-The Coroner is frog-marched into a constabulary wagon and driven off to meet his fate.
+The Harbor Master is frog-marched into a constabulary wagon and driven off to meet his fate.

 All the suspect's details: